Undergraduate Information and Degree Requirements

 3. The University of Northern Iowa offers prerequisite coursework for students planning to apply for allied health programs at Allen College, Waterloo, IA in Diagnostic Medical Sonography and Medical Laboratory Science.
 In addition, Allen College has a cooperative agreement with UNI for students admitted into the radiography program.

-4. Dual degree program in Medical Laboratory Sciences in cooperation with Allen College in Waterloo, IA and St. Luke’s Hospital in Cedar Rapids, IA.
+4. Dual degree program in Medical laboratory Sciences in cooperation with Allen College in Waterloo, IA.
 The first three-years of required coursework in sciences and liberal arts are completed at UNI.
-During the fourth year, medical technology courses are finished at either Allen College or St. Luke’s Hospital.
-When finished, Allen College students will earn a bachelor's degree from UNI and a bachelor of Health Sciences from Allen College.
-St. Luke's graduates will earn a bachelor's degree from UNI and a Certificate in Medical Laboratory Science from St. Luke's College-Unity Point.
+During the fourth year, medical technology courses are finished at Allen College.
+When finished, Allen College students will earn a bachelor's degree from UNI and a bachelor's degree of Health Sciences from Allen College.

 5. Dual degree program in chiropractic medicine with Logan College of Chiropractic, Chesterfield, MO; Palmer College of Chiropractic, Davenport, IA; Cleveland University – Chiropractic & Health Sciences, Overland Park KS; and Northwestern College of Chiropractic, Bloomington, MN.
 The first three-years of required coursework in liberal arts and sciences are completed at UNI.
 After one-year of satisfactory completion of chiropractic coursework at the cooperating institution, UNI will award a bachelor’s degree in Biology.
 The student will then complete the three additional years of required chiropractic coursework to earn a Doctor of Chiropractic (DC) from the cooperating program.